airbytehq/airbyte/tools/ci_connector_ops/ci_connector_ops/pipelines/README.md

-# POC of CI connector pipelines in python
+# POC of Dagger pipelines

 This Python subpackage of `ci-connector-ops` gathers the POC code we're working on to: